Dark matter

-Dark matter is a hypothetical form of matter thought to account for approximately 85% of the matter in the universe.
-Dark matter is called "dark" because it does not appear to interact with the electromagnetic field, which means it does not absorb, reflect, or emit electromagnetic radiation and is, therefore, difficult to detect.
-Various astrophysical observationsincluding gravitational effects which cannot be explained by currently accepted theories of gravity unless more matter is present than can be seenimply dark matter's presence.
-For this reason, most experts think that dark matter is abundant in the universe and has had a strong influence on its structure and evolution.
+In astronomy and cosmology, dark matter is an invisible and hypothetical form of matter that does not interact with light or other electromagnetic radiation.
+Dark matter is implied by gravitational effects that cannot be explained by general relativity unless more matter is present than can be observed.
+Such effects occur in the context of formation and evolution of galaxies, gravitational lensing, the observable universe's current structure, mass position in galactic collisions, the motion of galaxies within galaxy clusters, and cosmic microwave background anisotropies.
+Dark matter is thought to serve as gravitational scaffolding for cosmic structures.

+After the Big Bang, dark matter clumped into blobs along narrow filaments with superclusters of galaxies forming a cosmic web at scales on which entire galaxies appear like tiny particles.

-The primary evidence for dark matter comes from calculations showing that many galaxies would behave quite differently if they did not contain a large amount of unseen matter.
-Some galaxies would not have formed at all and others would not move as they currently do.
-Other lines of evidence include observations in gravitational lensing and the cosmic microwave background, along with astronomical observations of the observable universe's current structure, the formation and evolution of galaxies, mass location during galactic collisions, and the motion of galaxies within galaxy clusters.
-In the standard Lambda-CDM model of cosmology, the total mass-energy content of the universe contains 5% ordinary matter, 26.8% dark matter, and 68.2% of a form of energy known as dark energy.
-Thus, dark matter constitutes 85% of the total mass, while dark energy and dark matter constitute 95% of the total mass-energy content.
+In the standard Lambda-CDM model of cosmology, the mass–energy content of the universe is 5% ordinary matter, 26.8% dark matter, and 68.2% a form of energy known as dark energy.
+Thus, dark matter constitutes 85% of the total mass, while dark energy and dark matter constitute 95% of the total mass–energy content.
+While the density of dark matter is significant in the halo around a galaxy, its local density in the Solar System is much less than normal matter.
+The total of all the dark matter out to the orbit of Neptune would add up about 1017 kg, the same as a large asteroid.

-Because no one has directly observed dark matter yetassuming it existsit must barely interact with ordinary baryonic matter and radiation except through gravity.
-Dark matter is thought to be non-baryonic; it may be composed of some as-yet-undiscovered subatomic particles.
-The primary candidate for dark matter is some new kind of elementary particle that has not yet been discovered, particularly weakly interacting massive particles (WIMPs).
-Many experiments to detect and study dark matter particles directly are being actively undertaken, but none have yet succeeded.
-Dark matter is classified as "cold", "warm", or "hot" according to its velocity (more precisely, its free streaming length).
-Current models favor a cold dark matter scenario, in which structures emerge by the gradual accumulation of particles.
+Dark matter is not known to interact with ordinary baryonic matter and radiation except through gravity, making it difficult to detect in the laboratory.
+The most prevalent explanation is that dark matter is some as-yet-undiscovered subatomic particle, such as either weakly interacting massive particles (WIMPs) or axions.
+The other main possibility is that dark matter is composed of primordial black holes.

+Dark matter is classified as "cold", "warm", or "hot" according to velocity (more precisely, its free streaming length).
+Recent models have favored a cold dark matter scenario, in which structures emerge by the gradual accumulation of particles.

-Although the scientific community generally accepts dark matter's existence, some astrophysicists, intrigued by specific observations that are not well-explained by ordinary dark matter, argue for various modifications of the standard laws of general relativity.
+Although the astrophysics community generally accepts the existence of dark matter, a minority of astrophysicists, intrigued by specific observations that are not well explained by ordinary dark matter, argue for various modifications of the standard laws of general relativity.
 These include modified Newtonian dynamics, tensor–vector–scalar gravity, or entropic gravity.
-These models attempt to account for all observations without invoking supplemental non-baryonic matter.
+So far none of the proposed modified gravity theories can describe every piece of observational evidence at the same time, suggesting that even if gravity has to be modified, some form of dark matter will still be required.